Umar-Ayub/friendly-octo-engine/README.md

 To run inference locally
 1. Clone repo
 2. Inside root directory, build Docker image and pass model location as a variable.
-Example model is included in repo.
+Rename model file to model.pkl and an example model is included in repo.
    ```
    docker build -t mle --build-arg LOCATION=models/model.pkl .
    ```